bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 We have a base case where there's only one element in the list.
 The other instance asserts that the head of the list has an instance of `MimeRender` and the (non-empty) tail has one for `AllMimeRender`, that is: it recurses.

-Our API only speaks JSON, represented by it's content-types list being `'[JSON]`, so the first instance of `AllMimeRender` is used.
+Our API only speaks JSON, represented by its content-types list being `'[JSON]`, so the first instance of `AllMimeRender` is used.
 This means that there needs to be an instance of `MimeRender` for `JSON`.
 By looking for that instance we see what we've been looking for.

 ```haskell
 instance ToJSON a => MimeRender JSON a